-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+^{}For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

 Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best performance.